top of page

 Mtsvane Kakhuri

-Literally its name means "green Kakheti", one of the most popular and oldest grapevarieties of Kakheti.
+Its name means "green Kakheti", one of the most popular and oldest grape varieties of Kakheti.

-It is quite dark amber colored wine with intense nose of melon, tropical hints, a little bit of smoke and white blooming.
+It is quite a dark amber-colored wine with an intense nose of melon, tropical hints, a little bit of smoke, and white blooming.

-Fresh full-bodied wine with tannins, long aftertaste and minerality.
+A fresh full-bodied wine with tannins, long aftertaste, and minerality.

 Dry amber wine, 12,5% alc., Kartli.